kumagai-group/pydefect/docs_rst/first_principles_calc.rst

     grep -v LHFCALC INCAR | grep -v ALGO | sed s/"NSW     =  50"/"NSW     =   1"/ > INCAR-pre

-and, then, move the WAVECAR file to the director for the hybrid functional calculation.
+and, then, move the WAVECAR file to the directory for the hybrid functional calculation.